Coming to the airport? Here’s what you need to know.

 In alignment with public health recommendations and Transport Canada requirements, we require everyone at Halifax Stanfield, including employees and travellers, to always wear a mask or face covering inside the terminal building and the parkade.
 Masks are an added layer of protection and are especially helpful in settings where physical distancing is not possible.

 We have limited access to the terminal building to travellers and airport employees only, to minimize contact and respect physical distancing.
 If you are picking up or dropping off a traveller, wait outside the terminal building in our designated pick-up and drop-off areas.

 If you’re picking up a passenger at the designated curbside area on the lower level, please do not leave your vehicle unattended and abide by the posted signage.

 If a traveller requires assistance, only one person, wearing a mask, may go inside to help.

-The government requires travellers arriving in Nova Scotia to self-isolate for 14 days.
-These travellers are not permitted on public transportation during the 14-day period, including Halifax Transit’s MetroX Airport Express #320 bus route.
+The government requires some travellers arriving in Nova Scotia to self-isolate.
+These travellers are not permitted on public transportation during their isolation period, including Halifax Transit’s MetroX Airport Express #320 bus route.